Embracing Cycle Syncing: A Journey Towards Empowered Training

 Training load

-If you are training hard, socialising constantly and packing everything into every week with no variation, you can still end up in burnout.
+If you are training hard, socialising constantly, and packing everything into every week with no variation, you can still end up in burnout.
 Contraception does not exempt you from the need for intelligent load management.

-For these women, simple tools such as symptom tracking over several months can be eye opening.
-Even on the pill you may notice patterns in mood, sleep, hunger or energy that are worth honouring in your training and life.
+For these women, simple tools such as symptom tracking over several months can be eye-opening.
+Even on the pill, you may notice patterns in mood, sleep, hunger, or energy that are worth honouring in your training and life.

 One of the biggest barriers we both see is not information.
 It is willingness.
+To periodise your training and life, you have to:

 Be curious about your own body